 Do not give your baby any sort of sweetened liquids such as flavored drinks or soda.
 Even the sugars present in fruit juice, formula, and milk (this goes for breast milk as well) can cause decay, so regular teeth and gum cleaning is vital.
-Also, make sure your baby never goes to bed with a bottle; sugary liquids in prolonged contact with teeth are a guarantee for early-childhood decay, also called baby-bottle caries.
+Also, make sure your baby never goes to bed with a bottle; sugary liquids in prolonged contact with teeth guarantee early-childhood decay, also called baby-bottle caries.

-Make an appointment for you baby as soon as the first tooth erupts.
-Since decay can occur in even the smallest of teeth, the earlier your baby visits us, the more likely he or she is to avoid problems.
-We will look for any signs of early problems with your baby's oral health and check in with you about the best way to care for your little one's teeth.
+Make an appointment for your baby as soon as the first tooth erupts.
+Since decay can occur in even the smallest of teeth, the earlier your baby visits us, the more likely he or she will be to avoid problems.
+We will look for any signs of early problems with your baby’s oral health and check in with you about the best way to care for your little one’s teeth.
 Remember that preparing for each dental visit with a positive attitude goes a long way toward making your child comfortable with regular checkups.

 As part of the natural learning process, little ones are expert mimics, and you can take advantage of this talent.
 Brush and floss daily while your child is watching, and he or she will learn the importance of your good habits.
 As soon as your child shows interest, encourage your toddler to “brush” with you.
 (You will find toothbrushes with chunky, short handles that are easy to grip.)
-Most children do not have the dexterity necessary to thoroughly clean their own teeth until they are about six or seven, so you will have to brush their teeth as well.
+Most children do not have the dexterity necessary to clean their own teeth thoroughly until they are about six or seven years old, so you will have to brush their teeth as well.
 Try different tactics to make brushing fun: flavored toothpaste, a toothbrush with a favorite character on it, or singing songs about brushing.
-The primary goal is to instill healthy oral habits at an early age to set your child up for a lifetime of healthy, cavity-free teeth!
+The primary goal is to instill healthy oral habits at an early age to set up your child for a lifetime of healthy, cavity-free teeth!